-In addition to being the support for a railroad bridge, this structure may have also cradled a 6-inch diameter cast iron pipe that transported oil or natural gas all the way to Baltimore before 1900.
+This structure may have cradled a 6-inch diameter cast iron pipe that transported oil or natural gas to Baltimore before 1900.
 If you peer closely at the top of the pillar, you will notice a cutout area that would have supported the pipe.

 On the side opposite the trail, the cast iron pipe is visible from the bank.
 Segments of the pipeline have also been found farther south in the river hills.